Craig Ginn

 Songs of Justice Project

-The Songs of Justice Project features 10 original songs that inform historical and current relations between Canada and its Indigenous peoples.
-The songs represent a spectrum of expression.
-Some songs challenge the apologetics of colonialism, exposing discrimination and genocide.
-Others celebrate the perseverance and goodness of Indigenous pathways and teachings.
-Five songs draw attention to the historical and current significance, both spiritual and political, of Louis Riel and the Métis people.
-Lyric videos and research articles for educators will be developed for each song.
+The Songs of Justice Project is a collection of songs and videos that address the impact of colonialism while celebrating the perseverance of Indigenous teachings.
+Five songs from draw attention to the historical and current significance, both spiritual and political, of Louis Riel and the Métis people.

 Awards